limbah/limbah/README.md

 - 🍪 I’m currently working at Shanty Biscuits
 - 🌱 I’m currently learning Symfony 4
 - 🤔 I’m looking for help with Stripe Api
-- 💙 I love working in web dev
+- 💙 I love working in Web dev
 - 📫 How to reach me: contact@limbah.dev